wesley-ruede/Android/README.md

 coming soon.
 Test is a playground app where I test all of my skills up to this point.
 More changes coming soon.
 Maybe I'll be able to get the DreamKeeper app working at this rate.

+03/06/29 -- CloudStore app is a technical coverage of Firestore and Firebase libraries.
+A more high quality and complete app is coming soon.
+BabyNeeds is complete but, not released yet.
+Test is playground that I can try stuff out and will never be released.